aadnk/ZapTechCostCalculator/README.md

 conda create --prefix ./.conda python=3.10 conda activate ./.conda
 ```
+Or use any other preferred method for creating a virtual environment.

 ### Step 2: Install Dependencies
 Then install the necessary Python packages listed in the `requirements.txt`: